formlio/forml/docs/workflow/index.rst

         end

-The meaning of :doc:`operators <operator>` and how they are defined using :doc:`actors <actor>` and their :doc:`interconnections <topology>` is described in details in the following chapters.
+The meaning of :doc:`operators <operator>` and how they are defined using :doc:`actors <actor>` and their :doc:`interconnections <topology>` is described in details in the following chapters:

 .. toctree::
-    :hidden:
+    :maxdepth: 2

     actor
     topology